Introduction to Mechanical Engineering

 • HVAC Engineer: building climate systems

-• Biomechanical Engineer: medical devices, prosthetics
+• Biomechanical Engineer: medical devices and prosthetics

-• Aerospace Engineer: aircraft, spacecraft systems
+• Aerospace Engineer: aircraft and spacecraft systems

-• Entry Level: $60K-$75K (BS degree)
+• Entry Level: $60K to $75K (BS degree)

-• Senior/Specialized: $120K-$180K+ (15+ years or specialized roles)
+• Senior or Specialized: $120K to $180K and up (15+ years or specialized roles)

 The Engineering Method